cheduo/Teaser/tic-tac-toe/tic-tac-toa.md

 The rule of tic-tac-toe can be found in
 https://en.wikipedia.org/wiki/Tic-tac-toe
-input the state of the game, and try to find the optimal play
+input the state of the board, and try to find the optimal play

 e.g.
 input: